Multicultural Perspectives in Early Education

 Course Name: Multicultural Perspectives in Early Education

 III.
 Course (Catalog) Description

 Course introduces culturally responsive/anti-bias practices in early education.
 Focus on developing conceptual framework and practical application of these practices.
 Content includes race and gender identity, development of bias and stereotyping in young children, the impact of racism and sexism on young children, and developmental differences.

 IV.
 Learning Objectives

-K. Demonstrate a greater understanding of common issues in early childhood education, specifically as they relate to multicultural/anti-bias education (value orientations, learning styles, communication styles, toilet training, attachment and separation, care giving routines, child guidance, lay, and socialization.)
+- Demonstrate a greater understanding of common issues in early childhood education, specifically as they relate to multicultural/anti-bias education (value orientations, learning styles, communication styles, toilet training, attachment and separation, care giving routines, child guidance, lay, and socialization.)

 V. Academic Integrity and Student Conduct

 • plagiarism (turning in work not written by you, or lacking proper citation),

 • falsification and fabrication (lying or distorting the truth),

 • unauthorized changes on official documents,